Hunting fallow deer in South Africa

 Fallow deer hunting prices South Africa

-The cost to hunt fallow deer in South Africa for the 2018 fallow deer hunting season is $ 1 250.
+Fallow deer hunting prices in South Africa for the 2020 hunting season is $ 2 250.

 Best caliber for hunting fallow deer

-The best caliber for hunting fallow deer in South Africa would be a medium bore rifle that you can shoot accurately and feel comfortable using.
+The best caliber is a medium bore rifle that you can shoot accurately and feel comfortable using.
 There are numerous calibers out there that will be able to effectively hunt fallow deer with and we wish not to get involved in debating on the merits of each.

-Mkulu African Hunting Safaris suggests the following calibers as being the best calibers for hunting fallow deer in South Africa:
+Mkulu African Hunting Safaris suggests the following calibers:

 - 6.5 X 55